-Ifa is, by no means, a non-controversial figure in Okinawan studies.
-Although he is often credited as the "anointed founding father of Okinawan studies," some contemporary scholars of the field criticized him for certain aspects of the cultural movements Ifa promoted as the librarian of the Okinawan Prefectural Library.
-For example, former Okinawan Governor Ota Masahide, historian by training, argued that the library's "social education" programs under Ifa amounted to "nothing more than another aspect of the drive to hasten and broaden the shape of kōminka," the making of imperial subjects in Okinawa.11 Nevertheless, even the scholarship of famed minzokugaku ethnology scholar Yanagita Kunio is viewed as constructed on the foundation of Okinawa and thus on Ifa as "the most important informant of his entire career."
-As Alan Christy pointed out, "with the wealth of information he [Ifa] provided Yanagita on ancient Okinawan language and customs (neither of which Yanagita could have researched on his own)," and thus, "Ifa should be seen as the indispensable producer of Yanagita's Okinawan foundation."12 In this sense, the legacies of Ifa and his work in understanding the politics of identity in Okinawa and Japan at large require close reading of Ifa's textual and visual representations of Okinawa.
-The following is my attempt to contribute another layer to the multifaceted views of Ifa and how his scholarship sheds light on the process of colonial imperialization in Okinawa.
-By doing so, I hope to bridge a gap in the English-language scholarship on Ifa, namely to provide a preliminary analysis of his specific treatment of women and his strategic use of visuality as a technique for reinscribing historical meaning.
-As my analysis of the intersection of Ifa's visual and textual sources in the following pages suggests, Ifa's early works on Okinawan women beginning in the 1910s provide the groundwork for and may even be considered the forerunner to mainland Japanese scholarship which brings ethnologists to Okinawa in the 1920s and beyond searching for Japan's racial and religious origins.
+Expanding on Ifa's complex positionality, the work of Alan Christy proves instrumental in defining the centrality of Ifa not only to the field of Okinawan studies, but also to historicizing ethnologists and ethnography in modern Japan.
+Christy explains that contemporary Okinawan historians have criticized the "anointed founding father of Okinawan studies" and certain aspects of the cultural movements he promoted as the librarian of the Okinawan Prefectural Library.
+He quotes former Okinawan Governor Ota Masahide, historian by training, who argued that the library's "social education" programs under Ifa amounted to "nothing more than another aspect of the drive to hasten and broaden the shape of kōminka," a term which might be best rendered here as the "making of imperial subjects in Okinawa."11 This depiction complicates and yet speaks to the significance of Ifa.
+In his most recent work, Christy argues that the scholarship of famed minzokugaku scholar Yanagita Kunio is constructed on the foundation of Okinawa and thus on Ifa as "the most important informant of his entire career."
+Christy adds, "with the wealth of information he [Ifa] provided Yanagita on ancient Okinawan language and customs (neither of which Yanagita could have researched on his own), Ifa should be seen as the indispensable producer of Yanagita's Okinawan foundation."12

-9 Patrick Heinrich, The Making of Monolingual Japan: Language Ideology and Japanese Modernity, (Bristol U.K.:: Multilingual Matters, 2012), 89.
+10 Patrick Heinrich, The Making of Monolingual Japan: Language Ideology and Japanese Modernity, (Bristol U.K.: Multilingual Matters, 2012), 89.